atul1503/Knowledge/JetPack Compose.md

 }
 ```
 Here as you can see, we are referencing the value of `MutableState<Offset>` in the `targetValue` arg as `animateViewModel.b1TargetOffset.value`.`animateViewModel` is the viewmodel.`b1TargetOffset` is the target state.
 This `MutableState<Offset>` is declared in a view model.
 Since this is a mutable state and is stored in a view model we can access and change it anywhere we want.
+I would say its best if you have two seperate view models for animation and data and pass each of these models to every composable in your activity.